-All the public events in the series Southeast Asian Cinema and Its Diaspora: Theory/Praxis/Politics (2022-24) that I hosted and co-hosted at the University of Minnesota are listed in the slideshows.
-Highlights include events such as webinar roundtables and free SEA film screenings for the audience in the Twin Cities.
 All of the events were funded by the Imagine Fund Special Events, Institute for Advanced Study at the University of Minnesota.
-I sincerely thank my co-organizer, co-moderator, Elizabeth Wijaya (Assistant Professor, Department of Visual Studies, University of Toronto) and staffs at the Asian Institute for all the wonderful collaboration and support.
+I sincerely thank my co-organizer, co-moderator, Elizabeth Wijaya (Assistant Professor, Department of Visual Studies, University of Toronto) and staffs at the Asian Institute and the Institute for Advanced Study for all the wonderful collaboration and support.

 Please look forward to a dossier that we will prepare to conclude all the wonderful conversations we had with the panelists over various topics such as film censorship in Asia, migration and labor, and institutional and non-institutional archival labor in Southeast Asian cinema.